Sorry, you need to enable JavaScript to visit this website.

 The District is attaining the national ambient air quality standards (NAAQS) for all pollutants except ground-level ozone.
 Ground-level ozone, also known as smog, is created by a chemical reaction between precursor pollutants, primarily oxides of nitrogen (NOx) and volatile organic compounds (VOCs) in the presence of sunlight and high temperatures.
 “Ozone season” lasts from May to September.
 During ozone season, air quality forecasters rate the quality of the air on a daily basis and recommend actions when predictions indicate that air quality may be bad for public health.

-Fine Particulate Matter (PM2.5) at King Greenleaf Recreation Center
+Fine Particulate Matter (PM2.5) in the District

-In response to community requests, the Air Quality Division is posting PM2.5 data from the King Greenleaf Recreation Center.
+In response to community requests, the Air Quality Division is posting near real-time PM2.5 data collected at each of its five federally-compliant PM2.5 monitoring stations.
 Read More>>

 Contact Email: